 - libvirt: At the OpenNebula front-end, libvirt is used to access the VMware hypervisors, so it needs to be installed with ESX support.
 We recommend version 0.8.3 or higher, which enables interaction with the vCenter VMware product, required to use vMotion.
 This will be installed by the OpenNebula package. - rbvmomi: Also at the OpenNebula front-end, the rbvmomi gem needs to be installed.
-This will be installed by the OpenNebula package or the install_gems script. - ESX 5.1 or ESX 5.5: At least one VMware hypervisor needs to be installed.
+This will be installed by the OpenNebula package or the install_gems script. - ESX, VMware Server: At least one VMware hypervisor needs to be installed.
 Further configuration for the DATASTORE is needed, and it is explained in the TM part of the Configuration section.